earthrise-media/mining-detector/README.md

 **Detection Accuracy**

 Creating quantitative accuracy metrics for a system like this is not always easy or constructive.
-For example, if the system classified every location as "no mining", the accuracy rate would be above 99.9% given that the majority of land area in the Amazon is unmined.
+For example, if the system asserted that there are no mines at all in the Amazon basin, it would be better than 99% accurate, because such a large proportion of the landscape is in fact unmined.

-As a more constructive measure, we compute an observed rate of false positive detections.
-This metric reflects what fraction of locations displayed on the map can be validated as gold mines.
-In the latest run across the Amazon, we see a true positive rate of 98.2%.
-This means that in a sample of 500 mining detections, we expect to see about nine misclassifications.
-Roughly one third of these false positives do identify mining, but are detections of other types of mining (frequently bauxite) rather than gold.
+To provide a more constructive measure, we validated by hand a random subsample of the system's detections.
+This allows us to estimate what is known as the precision or positive predictive value of the classifier.
+In essence, it tell you the likelihood that box marked as a mine is actually a mine.
+On our latest run, we see a PPV of 98.2%.
+In concrete terms, for a sample of 500 mining detections, you can expect to see about nine misclassifications.
+In our sample, a third of the false detections still identified mining activity, but mining for materials such as bauxite rather than gold.

 **Area estimation**